 – Iridium-tip spark plugs improve fuel combustion and performance.

-– Dual Stage Fuel Injection (DSFI) system features two injectors per cylinder–one upper and one lower–controlled by an ECU that senses rpm and throttle opening.
+– DSFI system features two injectors per cylinder–one upper and one lower–controlled by an electronic control unit (ECU) that senses rpm and throttle opening.
 Lower injector enhances rideability while upper injector improves top-end horsepower.
 At lower rpm only the lower injector is working.
 At higher rpm, both injectors are activated.
 The system uses 44mm throttle bodies.

 – Denso injectors with lightweight valving for faster reaction time and 12 holes per injector improve atomization of fuel mixture for optimum combustion efficiency and power.

-– Auto-enriching system is integrated into PGM-FI module, eliminating the need for a manual choke.
+– Auto-enriching system is integrated into programmed fuel injection (PGM-FI) module, eliminating the need for a manual choke.

 – Forged aluminum pistons with moly surface treatment for reduced friction.